DLiNa/dlina.github.io/_posts/2015-06-25-200-Years-of-Literary-Network-Data.md

 comments: true
 featured: false
 ---
-After putting together [our corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) and [extracting the structural data](/Introducing-Our-Zwischenformat/) that are of interest to us it's time to run some statistics.
-But as it is with statistical data, they can evoke manifold interpretations and sometimes have the inclination to speak in riddles.
-We will certainly need a few more months to make sense of all the values we collected.
+After creating [our corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) and [extracting the structural data](/Introducing-Our-Zwischenformat/) that are of interest to us it's time to run some statistics.
+As it is with statistical data, they can evoke manifold interpretations and sometimes have the inclination to speak in riddles.
+We will certainly need a few more months to make sense of all the values we computed and collected.

-Nevertheless, we're prepared to offer at least some insights already.
-All of which is still very much a work in progress.
-Our statistical analyses are quite rudimentary for the time being, but more complex calculations will follow.
-Some things, though, we can already recognise in our data, or at least we can put them in front of you and open them up for discussion.
+Nevertheless, we're prepared to offer at least some observations and insights already, all of which is still very much a work in progress.
+Our statistical analyses are quite rudimentary for the time being, more complex calculations will follow.
+However, some things can already be recognised in our data, or at least we can put them in front of you and open them up for discussion.

-We already gave an example of how to ask our data [in our last posting](/The-Biggest-Chatterbox-in-German-Literature/).
-However, such rankings are only one thing; our main purpose is to compute our data by means of Social Network Analysis (SNA).
+We already gave an example of how to ask our data in our last posting on the [biggest chatterboxes in German literature](/The-Biggest-Chatterbox-in-German-Literature/).
+But these kinds of rankings are only one thing; our main purpose is to look at the network values we computed in the context of Social Network Analysis (SNA).
 Again, we will start with very rudimentary data and concentrate on the following five measures:

-* **Number of characters**, i.e., the number of actors appearing in each drama network, equates to the 'size' of any given network.
+* **Number of characters**, i.e., the number of characters appearing in each drama network; equates to the 'size' of any given network.
-* **Maximum degree**, i.e., the highest degree of an actor of a drama network; degree here refers to the sum of scenic co-presences of a character in a drama (that is, how many of the other characters does a character 'meet'/'speak to' throughout the whole play).
+* **Maximum degree**, i.e., the highest degree of an actor of a drama network; degree here refers to the sum of scenic co-presences of a character in a play (that is, how many of the other characters does a character 'meet'/'speak to' throughout the whole play).
 * **Average degree**, i.e., the average of all character degrees of a dramatic text.
 * **Density**, i.e., the ratio of the number of *actual* co-presences to the number of *potential* co-presences among all the characters of a play; the density value is always somewhere between 0 and 1: if it is 1, every character speaks to every other character at least once.
 * **Average path length**, which is ([quote Wikipedia:](https://en.wikipedia.org/wiki/Network_science#Average_path_length)) "calculated by finding the shortest path between all pairs of nodes, adding them up, and then dividing by the total number of pairs.
 This shows us, on average, the number of steps it takes to get from one member of the network to another."